kamalakar25/todo-app-anviRobotics/client/README.md

 ## 🛡️ Security Notes

 - JWT secret is stored locally (`authMiddleware.js`)
-- SQLite used for local persistence — no cloud memory
+- MongoDB used for local persistence — no cloud memory
 - Only authenticated users can access their own todos

 ---